 - ALWAYS sample in the THALWEG (the deepest location in the stream cross-section) and 5-10 centimeters below the surface (to avoid sampling floating material or surface film).
 If the usual location is too shallow select another location within the stream reach that is deep enough, preferably in the thalweg.
 Personnel can step into the stream, but must approach the sampling location from downstream.
 Be sure to take samples upstream from the standing location. - 2.
 Rinse the collection syringe and stopcock three times with the sample water. - a.
-Place the syringe tip (with 2-way stopcock attached and turned to open (Figure 4) into the stream so that the water is sampled ~10 cm under the surface.
+Place the syringe tip (with 2-way stopcock attached and turned to open (Figure 4)) into the stream so that the water is sampled ~10 cm under the surface.
+Stopcock should remain on the syringe at ALL times.